ihucos/counter.dev/content/pages/privacy.md

 -   The users preferred language
 -   Pages visited

-These data points are saved anonymously aggregated on a hourly, daily, weekly, monthly, yearly and overall basis.
+These data points are saved anonymously in our primary database aggregated on a hourly, daily, weekly, monthly, yearly and overall basis.
 Counter deletes hourly, daily, weekly and monthly statistics after a certain time period.
 You can e.g. access data from this month, but not data from last month.
 We try to improve your users privacy by "forgetting" their data as time passes.
 We do not keep single data points on your users but only statistical, that is aggregated data.

 As of the 19.
-Sept 2022 we are persisting daily data permamentally.
-Updates on how this data is handled may follow.
+Sept 2022 we introduced historical archives persisting daily data permamentally in a separate database.
+This daily data can be queried aggregated by a specific date range.

 ## How do we collect your data?